CLASSIFICATION TITLE: Administrator II

 DUTIES & RESPONSIBILITIES:

-- Meet with prospects and donors to solicit and negotiate gifts for the University.
+- Meet with prospects and donors to solicit and negotiate gifts to CSUB athletics.

-- Develop and maintain a portfolio and moves management plan of individuals, corporations and Foundations for major and principal gifts, fostering positive and enduring relationships.
+- Develop and maintain a portfolio and moves management plan of high net-worth individuals for major and principal gifts, fostering positive and enduring relationships that produce reciprocal benefits.

 - Ensure proper acknowledgement, recognition, and continuing stewardship of donors.

-- Conduct prospect research to identify prospective donors.
+- Conduct prospect research to identify potential donors.

-- Manage portfolio of donors.
-This includes updating contact information, reviewing gift history, and relationships.
+- Manage database of donors.
+This includes updating contact information, reviewing giving history, and relationships.

 - Meet with prospects to identify common values and shared goals with the purpose of identifying opportunities for engagement and gift capacities that align with University giving priorities.